 After all, these after-work sessions enabled the HubSpot team to come together.
 Ultimately, this helped to make work a more sociable and fun place to be.

-3. Gigantic Ball Pit Downtown
+4. Gigantic Ball Pit Downtown

 What he found was that inside each business person in a suit there’s a carefree fun-lover desperate to get out!
 This, in turn, tells us that fun is also suitable for corporate learning environments.

-4. LinkedIn – Walk & Talk
+5. LinkedIn Walk & Talks

 LinkedIn introduced walk & talks where team members can take a stroll to catch up or have meetings.
-It’s a great way to introduce some exercise into the workday, and it releases fun-inducing endorphins.
+It’s a great way to introduce some exercise into the workday, and it releases fun-inducing endorphins

 These neurotransmitters help us to reduce stress, improve health and make people happier.
-This ensures your learners and employees are in the ultimate mindset to smash their goals!
+This ensures your learners and employees are in the ultimate mindset to smash their goals.

-5. L’Oréal Travel Retail – My Beauty Club
+L'Oreal Travel Retail My Beauty Club

 Final Words